Dallas-Fort Worth, TX Housing Market Forecast Into 2025

 In this report: A review of recent trends within the Dallas-area housing market, with a forecast extending into 2025, explained by the Home Buying Institute.

-Multiple sources show that house values in the Dallas metro area declined slightly over the past year.
-According to Zillow, for example, the median home value in the Dallas-Fort Worth-Arlington metropolitan area declined by -0.3% over the past year.
+Multiple sources show that house values in the Dallas metro area have either held steady or declined slightly over the past year.
+According to Zillow, the median home value within the Dallas-Fort Worth-Arlington metropolitan area experienced a slight increase over the past year.

-That might seem like a marginal decline hardly worth mentioning.
-But it stands out for one important reason.
-Over the past year, home prices in most major U.S. cities rose slightly.
-The nationwide median home value, for example, rose by a little over 3% during the past year.
+That might seem like a marginal increase that’s hardly worth mentioning.
+But it stands out because most U.S. cities have experienced a higher level of price growth during that same timeframe.
+The nationwide median home value, for example, rose by around 3% during the past year.

-A February housing market update from Realtor.com also showed a decline in prices for the Dallas area.
-According to that report, the median listing price for the DFW metroplex declined by -0.7% from January 2023 to January 2024.
+An October housing market update from Realtor.com actually showed a decline in prices for the Dallas area.
+According to that report, the median listing price for the DFW metroplex declined by -2.3% over the past year or so.

-As mentioned, home prices within the Dallas-area real estate market have remained flat over the past year and are expected to rise modestly over the coming months.
+As mentioned, home prices within the Dallas-area real estate market have changed little over the past year and are expected to remain flat over the coming months.

 This is good news for DFW home buyers, because it removes some of the urgency buyers experienced over the past few years.
 Buyers won’t feel the same kind of pressure as those who purchased a home two years ago, when prices were skyrocketing.